MASCOT Family Role

 TO: Be ok with making mistakes, & develop courage to be imperfect, decrease need to be responsible for everyone, learn to concentrate on self instead of accomplishments (Being vs Doing)

-BY: Stressing the value & enjoyment of cooperation & sharing, learning to value Self.
+BY: Stressing the value & enjoyment of cooperation & sharing, learning to appreciate Self.
 Help them accept mistakes gracefully, since it’s never about their identity

 CHANGE BELIEFS